ZakarFin/zakarfin.github.io/jfokus2017.md

 <div class="jumbotron">
     <h1>JFokus 6-8 February 2017</h1>

-    JFokus is Sweden's largest developer conference with developers from all over the world (most from Sweden and Finland).
+    JFokus is Sweden's largest developer conference with developers from all over the world (most from Sweden and Finland though).

     The schedule/talks/slides can be found <a href="https://www.jfokus.se/jfokus/schedule.jsp" target="_blank">here</a>.
 Videos will be up later (in March probably).
 </div>